Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_11.md

 ```
 ros2 interfaces show example_interfaces
 ```
 the example_interfaces is a package inbuilt in ros that shows has its own msgs and services init .
-We can technically create msgs/services inside any pksgs , but its a good practice to keep your msgs/service defination in a single different package , where there is no code just msgs/service defination.
+We can technically create msgs/services inside any pkgs , but its a good practice to keep your msgs/service definition in a single different package , where there is no code just msgs/service definition.

 ### ROS2 msg:
 messages in ROS2 are certain type of information which are published to a topic. the information that we send to the topic are called msgs , therefore that msgs should have a type , the msgs type is what we can change using ros2 msgs.
 When we create a pulisher we need to specify the msg type as one of the arguements , that msgs type we can customize using ros2 msgs.
-Steps to create the msgs defination for a custom msg type:
+Steps to create the msgs definition for a custom msg type:
 1. create a pkg for msg/service
 ```
 ros2 pkg create (pkg_name_interfaces)